It's Okay To be The Dumbest Person In The Room

 Maria Lourdes Sereno

 Those are what I remembered just from the top of my head.
-Since then, I have learned a lot and started going to other similar forums and conferences.
+Since then, I have learned much and attended similar forums and conferences.

-There are always events happening around Metro Manila, which were very interesting, and some are even offered for free.
+There are always events around Metro Manila that are very interesting, and some are even offered for free.
 Here are some which I attended.

 Maria Lourdes Sereno